u3a-siteworks-development/u3a-siteworks-migration/readme.txt

 Imports Site Builder XML files into a WordPress site which has the SiteWorks core plugin installed

 == Changelog ==
-= 1.2.12 =
+= 1.2.13 =
+* When migration is complete, only show link to Missing Files if there is content to show = 1.2.12 =
 * Scans zip file on upload to check <contact> content for misplaced tags (Site Builder export bug) = 1.2.11 =